charlesgold/salva/README.md

 installation.
 In order to customize for your needs, be sure to locate your "mysqldump" directory location and changed accordingly.

-*Example cmd line: salva.bat root pass my_db c:\bkup mybkup
+*Example cmd line: salva.bat root pass my_db c:\bkup prefix

 I needed a quick way to backup customer databases in WAMP setting.